Here’s how to take the perfect urban portrait!

 This will mean bringing extra equipment with you.
 An assistant can help you set up the lighting gear.

-Light stands and lighting can be as disruptive as a tripod in a busy urban centre.
+Light stands and lighting can be as disruptive as a tripod in a busy urban center.
 Use common sense to decide if off-camera flash is a viable option.

 Using off-camera flash can compliment the light you have during daytime.
 And you can use it to light your model in the evening when available light is too low.